Unlocking Keyword Commercial Intent for Better SEO Results: A Comprehensive Guide

 The search volume of a keyword doesn’t matter.

 Yes, you read that correctly.

-It doesn’t matter how often or how much people are searching the internet for a keyword.
+It doesn’t matter how often or how much people search the internet for a keyword.

-At least, it doesn’t matter if you want paying customers instead of visitors.
+At least, it doesn’t matter if you want to pay customers instead of visitors.
 As Backlinko says in their article, “How to Determine a Keyword’s Commercial Intent,” many “SEO experts agree that – when it comes to choosing keywords — commercial intent is actually MORE important than search volume.”

-If you want visitors who are also buyers, you need to find the keywords that paying customers are using in their searches.
-To do that, you need to know which keywords have the highest commercial intent.
+If you want visitors who are also buyers, you need to find the keywords that paying customers use in their searches.
+You need to know which keywords have the highest commercial intent to do that.

 Fortunately, we are here to help you do just that.
 We’re going to explain what “commercial intent” means.
 We will also explain the different categories of commercial intent keywords.
 Let us teach you how to analyze keywords’ commercial intent and find keywords with high commercial intent.

 If you want to sell something, you have commercial intent.
 Regarding keyword ideas, if a keyword has commercial intent, it is being used to search for something purchasable.

 Commercial intent often but not always carries some urgency with it.
 Paying customers don’t generally use commercial intent keywords unless they intend to buy soon.

 Let’s look at some examples to clarify it a little.
 What are the different kinds of commercial intent keywords?